nedemenang/post-it-app/README.md

 Commit changes to your own branch
 Push your work back up to your fork

+## Branch and Commit messages naming convention
+### Branch
+ Type / <3 to 4 word story description>
+ Type should be:

+    *  feature
+    *   bug-fix
+    *   chore
+    *   release
+    *   refactor
+    *   documentation
+    *   style
+    *   test

+### Commit Messages
+  Type / <3 to 4 word story description>

+  Blank - space

+  Body / Description

+## Project Limitations

+ Currently, The project does not include a Direct Messaging feature.
+This feature could enable users to send messages directly to users in in groups they belong to.
+The application also doesn't include a friendship module.
+Allowing users to send friend request to other users.

 ## Authors

 * **Nnamso Edemenang** - *Post It App* - (https://github.com/nedemenang)